Underhanded C Contest: 2013

 The 2013 contest was announced on April 1, 2013, and was due July 4, 2013; results were announced on September 29, 2014.
 It was about a fictional social website called "ObsessBook".
-The challenge was to write a function to compute the DERPCON (Degrees of Edge-Reachable Personal CONnection) between two users that "accidentally" computes a too low distance for a special user.
+The challenge consisted of writing a function to compute the DERPCON (Degrees of Edge-Reachable Personal CONnection) between two users which "accidentally" computes a lower distance for a special user.

 2014

 The 2014 contest was announced on November 2, 2014, and was due January 1, 2015.
 The results were announced on June 1, 2015.
-The object was to write surveillance code for a Twitter-like social networking service, to comply with a secret government surveillance request; but for non-obvious reasons, the code must subtly leak the act of surveillance to a user.
+The objective was to write surveillance code for a Twitter-like social networking service, to comply with a secret government surveillance request; but for non-obvious reasons, the code must subtly leak the act of surveillance to a user.
 The general approach is to obfuscate writes to the user data as writing to surveillance data, and the winning entry did so by implementing a buggy time-checking function that overwrites the input.